 Also beware of any fever, difficulty breathing, or sensitivity to touch.

 Schedule an appointment with your vet if you suspect your pet may have Lyme disease.

-During the appointment, your vet will ask a number of questions to gain a detailed understanding of your pet's medical history, then complete a battery of tests including urine analysis, fecal exam, X-Rays and blood tests.
+During the appointment, your vet will ask several questions to gain a detailed understanding of your pet's medical history, then complete a battery of tests including urine analysis, fecal exam, X-Rays, and blood tests.
 Fluid may also be drawn from your pet's affected joints, then analyzed for signs of the disease.

 When diagnosed with Lyme disease, pets are usually treated on an outpatient basis.
 This will typically involve at least a four-week course of antibiotics, though your vet may also prescribe pain medication if the disease has made your dog especially uncomfortable.